Don't you just love the Washington terminology trying to walk back his comments?

 Now I'm thinking about it.

-Using your cold sounds a lot better, snurly told me during the break.
+Your cold sounds a lot better, Snirdly told me during the break.

 Take that.

-Anyway, uh this study that says you're gonna die if you get up early, was conducted by researchers from several universities and hospitals in the western Japanese city of Kyoto.
+Anyway, this study that says you're going to die if you get up early was conducted by researchers from several universities and hospitals in the western Japanese city of Kyoto.

 And it revealed a link between wake-up times and a person's cardiovascular condition.